 CFDs are intended for investors who have knowledge of, or are experienced with, leveraged products.
-Likely investors will understand how the prices of CFDs are derived, the key concepts of margin and leverage and the fact that losses may exceed deposits.
+Likely investors will understand how the prices of CFDs are derived, the key concepts of margin and leverage and the fact that losses may exceed deposits in a given position.
 Indeed, they will understand the risk/reward profile of the product compared to traditional share dealing.
-Investors will also have appropriate financial means and the ability to bear losses in excess of the initial amount invested.
+Investors will also have appropriate financial means and the ability to bear losses in excess of the initial amount invested in a given position.